 Final Tax Exemption for dividends paid by the ITC to a company incorporated under foreign laws with no business in Thailand

 In addition to the key requirements for the BOI promotion application, the expenses for operating in Thailand must be at least THB 15 Million per year.

 The ASEAN is a fast-growing region.
 The programs shall leverage Thailand’s economy and stimulate international business.
-Incentives for ITCs is an excellent tool for bringing international trading to Thailand.
+Incentives for ITCs are an excellent tool for bringing international trading to Thailand.

 Comments Off on BOI Announces Decision Over New Promotion Strategy